isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- When following QNAME minimization, BIND could use a stale zonecut from cache
-  to resolve the query, resulting in a non-minimized query.
-This has been
+- Stale data in the cache could cause ``named`` to send non-minimized
+  queries despite QNAME minimization being enabled.
+This has been fixed.
-  fixed :gl:`#2665`
+  :gl:`#2665`

-- Migrate a single key to CSK when reconfiguring a zone to make use of
-  'dnssec-policy' :gl:`#2857`
+- When a DNSSEC-signed zone which only has a single signing key
+  available is migrated to ``dnssec-policy``, that key is now treated as
+  a Combined Signing Key (CSK). :gl:`#2857`

 - A recent change to the internal memory structure of zone databases
-  inadvertently neglected to update the MAPAPI value for ``map``-format
+  inadvertently neglected to update the MAPAPI value for zone files in
-  zone files.
-This caused ``named`` to attempt to load files into memory
+  ``map`` format.
+This caused version 9.16.20 of ``named`` to attempt to
-  that were no longer compatible, triggering an assertion failure on
+  load files into memory that were no longer compatible, triggering an
-  startup.
-The MAPAPI value has now been updated, so ``named`` will
+  assertion failure on startup.
+The MAPAPI value has now been updated,
-  reject outdated files when encountering them. :gl:`#2872`
+  so ``named`` rejects outdated files when encountering them.
+  :gl:`#2872`

 - When new IP addresses were added to the system during ``named``
   startup, ``named`` failed to listen on TCP for the newly added